Tomash667/carpg/paks/readme.txt

 Create pak with game and/or patch.
+7zip must be installed to create zip, and added to PATH variable.

 Standard usage (run command line in this directory): paker version (for example "paker 0.4")